CarlCochet/DiscordPainter/README.md

 # DiscordPainter
-Simple tool to create black and white, 14x14, drawings for Discord (using large_square)
+Simple tool to create 14x14 drawings for Discord with 5 colors + Black & White (using square emojis)

 Editor:
 ![](q0XhdNEwEI.gif)